(MUTC) MUSIC THEORY AND COMPOSITION

 Individual instruction for mixed ensembles and studio groups in various jazz and studio styles, standard and extended forms; introduction to line writing.
 May be repeated for additional credit.
 NOTE: Composition is taught as applied music.
 Students receive the equivalent of one hour lesson per week.
 Fee for this instruction is $320.00 per semester.
 PREREQUISITE: MUTC 2504, or permission of instructor.

-An introduction to music theory and modern musical techniques; ability to anaylze and understand the concepts of music which includes writing, reading, and ear training in a popular musical world.
+An advanced analysis of music in the popular music world which includes writing, reading, and ear training.
 NOTE: this course does not fulfill the requirements for the Music Industry major (B.M.) or the Music Business or Recording Technology concentrations.

 MUTC 3825 - Material/Techniques Improv I (3)